 The school runs a rigorous and extensive curriculum and co-curriculum to achieve the student outcomes that we desire.
 The following are the key programmes we have that realise the school vision.

 Thinking Silhouette is a customised thinking model that helps the school realise our vision of developing our pupils into ‘Confident Thinkers’.
 Each thinking silhouette is a profile of one facet of a person’s thinking.
 When the different thinking silhouettes are aggregated, it shows the person’s thinking capabilities or capacities.
-The six silhouettes include ‘The Explorer’, ‘The Inventor’, ‘The Evaluator’, ‘The Communicator’, ‘The Intuitive’ and ‘The Ethicist’.
+The six silhouettes include ‘The Curious Explorer’, ‘The Positive Inventor’, ‘The Sharp Evaluator’, ‘The Passionate Communicator’, ‘The Intuitive Thinker’ and ‘The Respectful Ethicist’.

 eLF – exemplary Leaders@Frontier